Comparison of the Nicene Trinity and the LDS Godhead

 Are LDS polytheistic because they believe in multiple divine beings?

 No, Latter-day Saints are commanded to worship the Father in the name of Jesus Christ.
 In this respect, LDS are henotheistic to an extent but not exactly.
+It should also be noted that LDS theology takes aspects of the logic of the Nicene Creed (and the Athanasian Creed as well) a step further to include humanity rather than just the Father, the Son, and the Holy Spirit.

 Is the Godhead tritheistic?